 What's Physics got to do with it?
-Remarkably, many questions in Development are conceptually similar to those investigated in soft-matter physics, statistical physics, and mechanics.
-For example, self-organisational capabilities of cells and tissues and the role of geometry and form are pertinent to EvoDevo at multiple scales and levels of analysis.
-Our objectives are to understand the interactions between physical (e.g., mechanics, reaction diffusion) and biological (e.g., cell signalling, proliferation, migration) parameters generating patterns and shapes during development.
+Remarkably, many questions in Development are conceptually similar to those investigated in soft-matter physics, statistical physics and mechanics.
+For example, self-organizational capabilities of cells and tissues and the role of geometry and form are pertinent to EvoDevo at multiple scales and levels of analysis.
+Our objectives are to understand the interactions between physical (e.g., mechanics, reaction diffusion) and biological (e.g., cell signalling, proliferation, migration) parameters which generate patterns and shapes during development.

-These studies are integrated into an evolutionary and molecular genetic perspective, hence, we also perform comparative genomics/transcriptomics and we develop phylogeny inference tools.
-Our projects are, by essence, highly multidisciplinary and integrative.
-Hence, our team includes Evolutionary and Developmental Biologists, Computer Scientists, Engineers and Physicists.
+These studies are integrated into an evolutionary and molecular genetic perspective.
+Hence, we also perform comparative genomics/transcriptomics and develop phylogeny inference tools.
+Our projects are, by essence, highly multidisciplinary and integrative, and our team includes Evolutionary and Developmental Biologists, Computer Scientists, Engineers and Physicists.

 During the course of 2016, our lab:

-- Performed linkage mapping and characterization of several mutations in the corn snake affecting colour and colour patterns;
+- performed linkage mapping and characterization of several mutations in the corn snake that affect colour and colour patterns;

-- Identified new reaction-diffusion mechanisms affecting skin colour patterns;
+- identified new reaction-diffusion mechanisms that affect skin colour patterns;

 Main publications 2016